 akka.stream.AbruptTerminationException exceptions during

-please make sure that active connections are shut down before shutting down the entire system, this can be done by
+ActorSystem shutdown please make sure that active connections are shut down before shutting down the entire system, this can be done by calling the

-Http().shutdownAllConnectionPools() method, and only once its Future completes, shutting down the actor system.
+Http.get(system).shutdownAllConnectionPools() method, and only once its CompletionStage completes, shutting down the actor system.